 More hearty fare can be found by sampling some superb Dorset pork sausages and bacon at breakfast, available at a number of cafes and bistros beside Bournemouth and Boscombe Piers, which also stock locally sourced teas and coffees.

 Outside of breakfast, lunch and dinner, another great British tradition that is very well represented in Bournemouth is afternoon tea!
 Dainty finger sandwiches, light and fluffy scones, fruit-packed jam and lashings of clotted cream.
 What’s not to like?
 Many of the town’s hotels and restaurants offer great versions of afternoon tea.
 Care to sample deliciously savoury Dorset Blue Vinny scones with yours?
 Or perhaps wash it down with something a little stronger than Earl Grey?
 How about Champagne, or a decadent chocolate Martini?
 You’ll find it all in Bournemouth.

 Take a look at the restaurant choices in the Food & Drink Search or have a look at the Bournemouth Mini Guide, which contains restaurant information, listing food choices, locations, and opening times.
-View the Bournemouth Destination Guide online now or contact Bournemouth Tourist Information Office on 01202 451734.
+View the Welcome to Bournemouth publication now or contact Bournemouth Tourist Information Office on 01202 451734.